 Species: Panthera onca (Jaguar)

-The scientific name for Jaguar is Panthera onca which is also known as the binomial name, species name, latin name, biological name and zoological name.
+Note: The scientific name for the Jaguar species, Panthera onca, is also known as the binomial name, species name, latin name, biological name and zoological name.
 Some use the term 'botanical name' however that is only applicable to the plant kingdom (botany) and not the animal kingdom (zoology).

-Historically up to nine subspecies (or lower classifications) of Jaguar have been recognized:
+Historically up to nine Jaguar subspecies (or lower classifications) have been recognized:

 However the last Felidae taxonomy revision in 2017 proposed that the Jaguar is a monotypic species (no subspecies).
-Recent genetic studies found insufficient evidence to support any Jaguar subspecies, however there are four regional groups that show variations from north to south of the Jaguar's range:
+Recent genetic studies found insufficient evidence to support any subspecies of Jaguars, however there are four regional groups that show variations from north to south of the Jaguar's range:

 - Mexico and Guatemala